yatsu/jaffle/docs/index.rst

 Jaffle |version|
 ================

-Jaffle is an automation tool for Python software development, which can do
+Jaffle is an automation tool for Python software development, which does:

-- Create Python application instances in Jupyter_ kernels
+- Instantiate Python applications in a Jupyter_ kernel and allows them to call each other

-    - The kernel can be attached from the interactive shell (``jaffle console`` command)

-    - The Python application application can also be attached from its own custom interactive shell (``jaffle attach`` command)

 - Launch external processes

-- Combine log messages of all Python applications and external processes

-    - Also supports filtering and reformatting
+- Combine log messages of all Python applications and external processes enabling filtering and reformatting

+Jaffle contains :doc:`WatchdogApp </apps/watchdlog>` that can watch filesystem events and call arbitrary code or command.
+That allows you to automate testing, reloading applications, etc.

 .. _Jupyter: https://jupyter.org/